-Symmetry detection in Boolean functions has been studied for a long time and has several applications, including technology mapping, technology-independent logic synthesis [9], BDD minimization [12], and circuit rewiring [6].
-Methods for symmetry detection can be classified in three categories: BDD based, graph-based, and circuit-based.
+Symmetry detection in Boolean functions has been studied for a long time and has several applications, including technology mapping, technology-independent logic synthesis [14], BDD minimization [17], and circuit rewiring [7].
+Methods for symmetry detection can be classified in three categories: BDD based, graph-based and circuit-based.
 However, it is relatively difficult to find all symmetries of a Boolean function regardless of the representation used.

-BDDs are particularly convenient for semantic symmetry detection because they support abstract functional operations, and research has been done on finding symmetries using BDD.
-One naive way to find two-variable symmetries is to compute the cofactors for each variable and for every pair of variables check if $F{01} = F{10}$ or $F{00} =$ $F{11}$ .
-Recent research [10] indicates that symmetries can be found or disproved without computing all the cofactors independently and thus significantly speed up symmetry detection.
+BDDs are particularly convenient for semantic symmetry detection because they support abstract functional operations, and research has been done on finding symmetries using BDDs.
+One naive way to find two-variable symmetries is to compute the cofactors for each variable and for every pair of variables check if $F{01} = F{10}$ or $F{00} =$ F{11} .
+Recent research [15] indicates that symmetries can be found or disproved without computing all the cofactors independently and thus significantly speed up symmetry detection.
 However, work on BDD-based symmetry detection has been limited to swaps of variables and swaps of groups of variables.
-This is probably because the single-output nature of BDD made symmetry detection involving multiple outputs more difficult.
+This is probably because the single-output nature of BDDs made symmetry detection involving multiple outputs more difficult.
 Another problem is that the symmetries found by this method are often enumerated and this list is not very compact.
 For example, if there is a symmetry group involving five inputs, this method will enumerate all 5!=120 permutations.

 Graph-based symmetry detection methods rely on efficient algorithms for the graph automorphism problem (i.e., finding all symmetries of a given graph).
 They construct a graph whose symmetries faithfully capture the symmetries of the original object, find its automorphisms (symmetries) and map them back to the original object.
 Aloul et al. [2] proposed a way to find symmetries for SAT clauses using this approach, which was very effective.
-The symmetry detection algorithm proposed in our work is inspired by their work.
+The symmetry detection algorithm proposed in this paper is inspired by their work.

 Circuit-based symmetry detection methods assume an existing circuit for the function in question and usually convert it to a more regular form, where symmetry detection is more practical and efficient.
-For example, Wang et al. [13] transforms the circuit to NOR gates.
-Chang et al. [6] use a more elaborate approach by converting the circuit to XOR, AND, OR, INV and BUF first, and then partition the circuit so that each subcircuit is fanout free.
+For example, Wang et al. [19] transform the circuit to NOR gates.
+C. W. Chang et al. [7] use a more elaborate approach by converting the circuit to XOR, AND, OR, INV and BUF first, and then partition the circuit so that each subcircuit is fanout free.
 Next, they form "supergates" from the gates and detect symmetries for those supergates.
+Wallace [18] uses concepts from Boolean decomposition [3] and converts the circuit to "quasi-canonical forms", and then input symmetries are recognized from these forms.
+This technique is capable of finding higher-order symmetries.

-A comparison of BDD-based symmetry detection [10], circuitbased symmetry detection [6] and the method proposed in this paper is summarized in Table 1.
+A comparison of BDD-based symmetry detection [15], circuitbased symmetry detection [7] and the method proposed in this paper is summarized in Table 1.